Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Introduction

 In this work, we formally model these imperfections by \textbf{conceptualizing the observed reward as a noisy observation of a true, latent reward}.
 We posit the existence of a deterministic, ground-truth reward function $r^*(q, o)$ that perfectly reflects human preference for a response $o$ given a prompt $q$.
 The reward model $r_{\phi}(q, o)$, in practice, does not have access to $r^*$.
 Instead, it observes a corrupted version of it through a noisy channel.
-Let the observed reward $\tilde{r}$ be given by: where $\mathcal{C}$ is a stochastic noise channel that corrupts the true reward signal.
-In our work, we model $\mathcal{C}$ as a Bernoulli query dependent, and restrict our analysis to verifiable rewards \citep{Lambert2024Tulu3}, meaning binary rewards, ie defined as a deterministic function $r \colon Q \times O \to \{0,1\}$ where $Q$ denotes the space of queries and $O$ the space of responses.
+Let the observed reward $\tilde{r}$ be given by: $ \tilde{r}(q, o) = r_{\phi}(q, o) = \mathcal{C}\big(r^*(q, o)\big), $ where $\mathcal{C}$ is a stochastic noise channel that corrupts the true reward signal.
+Since RLVR setting involves binary rewards, i.e defined as a deterministic function $r \colon Q \times O \to \{0,1\}$ where $Q$ denotes the space of queries and $O$ the space of responses, $\mathcal{C}$ will be modelled as Bernoulli query dependent.

-This formulation starkly illustrates the fundamental challenge of RLHF: we perform reinforcement learning to optimize the expectation of the true reward $\E[r^*]$:
+This formulation starkly illustrates the fundamental challenge of RLVR: we perform reinforcement learning to optimize the expectation of the true reward $\E[r^*]$:

 but our optimization process is merely guided by the noisy surrogate $\tilde{r}$.
-Directly applying policy optimization algorithms like GRPO \citep{Shao2024deepseekmath} or Dr.GRPO \citep{Liu2025understandingR1Zero} to $\tilde{r}$ without accounting for the noise channel $\mathcal{C}$ can lead to performance degradation: we prove in Section~\ref{sec:noisygrpo} that noise attenuates the advantage signal and yields convergence to a strictly worse fixed point.
+Directly applying policy optimization algorithms like GRPO \citep{Shao2024DeepSeekMath} or Dr.GRPO \citep{Liu2025understandingR1Zero} to $\tilde{r}$ without accounting for the noise channel $\mathcal{C}$ can lead to performance degradation: we prove in Section~\ref{sec:noisygrpo} that noise attenuates the advantage signal and yields convergence to a strictly worse fixed point.

-To mitigate this degradation, we propose \textbf{a novel denoising framework for policy optimization}.
-By making structured assumptions about the noise channel $\mathcal{C}$ (a Bernoulli noise model for preference flip errors), we can estimate its parameters and apply a correction mechanism inspired by techniques from learning with noisy labels \citep{Natarajan2013} in the context of supervised learning, to recover a debiased estimate of the true advantage signal before each policy update.
+To bridge this gap, we propose \textbf{a novel denoising framework for policy optimization}, we first propose a rigourous theoretical analysis of the noise effect, then by estimating the parameters of the noise, we apply a correction mechanism inspired by techniques from learning with noisy labels in the context of supervised learning, to recover a debiased estimate of the true advantage signal before each policy update.
 We integrate this approach into the GRPO framework and its variant Dr.GRPO, enhancing its robustness and enabling more effective alignment under realistic, noisy reward conditions.